CBP Officer

 That's what I started at and it is tough.
 I ended up making some good friends during pre-academy and academy, the three of us shared a townhouse together so it worked out well. $36,000 is just base salary, your really looking at about $55,000 for your first year with overtime, holidays, and night pay.

-Asked by ajm almost 7 years ago
+Asked by REYWAS over 7 years ago

 Hi, Im a current candidate for CBP Officer at the northern border.
 I honestly prefer a job at the airport, but I was wondering, its your life at risk being more vulnerable at the border with more exposure to weapons?
 How is the job as a CBP?

-Asked by XSS over 7 years ago
+Asked by XSS about 8 years ago

 As long as you carry a badge and a gun, your life is at risk every day.
 Before applying to any law enforcement job, everyone should ask themselves, "Am I willing to take someone's life in order to defend another's or my own?"